EcomPilot/rag-lab/README.md

 ## Contributing

 We welcome contributions from the community.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## License